sammthomson/jamr/README.md

     . scripts/config.sh

-Install these dependencies, and then change the environment variables in `scripts/config.sh` to point at their executables.
-Source `. ./scripts/config.sh`, so that other bash scripts have access to these envvars (JAMR has only been tested with the `bash` shell).

 Run `./compile` to build an uberjar, which will be output to
     `target/scala-{scala_version}/jamr-assembly-{jamr_version}.jar`
 (If you get out of memory errors during this step, you may need to edit the Java memory options